 Tucker co-wrote a book with Maryalice Yakuchik entitled "The Baffled Parents' Guide To Coaching Girl's Lacrosse" which was published in February 2003.
 The pair collaborated again in writing "Women's Lacrosse: An Advanced Guide for Players and Coaches" which was published in February 2008.

 Tucker is married to John Tucker, the Director of Admissions for Archbishop Curley High School in Baltimore.
 John was previously the head coach for the Washington Bayhawks and LA Riptide of Major League Lacrosse and was named the 2007 Brine Coach of the Year after guiding the Riptide to the MLL championship game.
 He has also coached at perennial prep power Gilman and Severn, and served as the athletic director at nearby Loyola Blakefield.
 John is a former Hopkins and United States World Team lacrosse standout.
 Both Janine and John were inducted into the Greater Baltimore Chapter of the U.S. Lacrosse Hall of Fame in January 2003.
-The Tuckers have two sons, Ryan, a sophomore on the lacrosse team at the Unviersity of Virginia, and Devin, a freshman on the lacrosse team at Gettysburg College.
+The Tuckers have two sons, Ryan, a junior on the lacrosse team at the Unviersity of Virginia, and Devin, a sophomore on the lacrosse team at Gettysburg College.